Angular complexity in strong lens substructure detection: Results

 The general effect of this degeneracy is to reduce the area in the observation where any substructure could be detected, removing the large sensitive areas surrounding the lensed images.
 However, the level of sensitivity on the lensed images is only slightly reduced.
 The reduction in area is clearest in systems which start with a very large sensitive area, e.g., 54, 75, and 95.
 Comparing $\modeltwo$ and $\modelthree$, the increase in allowed multipole strength does not further degrade the sensitivity in the lensed images at all, but the sensitive area continues to reduce.

 \Cref{fig:sensitivity-statistics} plots the distribution of two sensitivity summary statistics for all $100$ lenses.
 In the left frame, we see the same trend identified in \cref{fig:sensitivity-maps}, that is, allowing for angular complexity in the lens mass model drastically reduces the area in the image where a substructure can be detected.
 In $\modelone$, with no multipoles in the model, 29 per cent of all the image area in the sample is sensitive, but this drops to 10 per cent in $\modeltwo$ and 3.6 per cent in $\modelthree$.
 By contrast, the minimum sensitivity, shown in the right panel of \cref{fig:sensitivity-statistics} changes by very little.
+The minimum sensitivity is defined here as the sensitivity of the most sensitive pixel in the image.
 The best pixel in the sample loses only 0.11 dex of sensitivity when going from $\modelone$ to $\modeltwo$, with no further change in $\modelthree$